Edwin-devc/pocket_money/README.md

 # 💰 Pocket Money

-**Pocket Money** is a web application that enables parents to manage upkeep money for their children who are students.
+**Pocket Money** is a web application that enables parents to manage upkeep money for their school-going children.
 It provides a simple, secure, and efficient way to control and monitor student spending within school environments.

 ---